MarshMue/GeoWDL-TAG-ML-ICML-2023/README.md

+# GeoWDL-TAG-ML-ICML-2023
+The code provided is meant to support the paper "Geometrically Regularized Wasserstein Dictionary Learning" which will be presented at the [2nd annual TAG-ML workshop at ICML 2023](https://www.tagds.com/events/conference-workshops/tag-ml23).
+A link to the archival paper will be provided upon publication.

 ## How to replicate paper results

 It is recommended that you set up a conda environment and install pytorch, numpy, pot, scipy, and tqdm.
 Specific versions should generally not matter, but we used python 3.9.7